 Photo: Bijay Chaurasia / Wikimedia Commons

 Sarangkot is one of the most-visited places for Pokhara trip, which is about 1600 metres tall and famous for its breathtaking sunrise views over the Himalayas.
 It offers panoramic views of the Annapurna, Dhaulagiri, and Machhapuchhre mountains.
 Lately, this spot has been attracting a lot of attention for paragliding due to the fantastic experience of looking down at the beautiful landscapes of Pokhara.
 Besides, this adventure offers a nice view of the village of Sarangkot, consisting of traditional houses and friendly villagers.
 Sarangkot is, therefore, always graced by nature and adventure lovers.
+If you wish to indulge in paragliding in Pokhara, you should explore this place.

-Distance From Airport: 10 km
+Distance From Pokhara Airport: 10 km

 3. Davis Falls